- Accessing I Travel

 To Access I Travel, go to http://www.byui.edu/financial-services/travel and sign in using your BYU-I NetID and password.
-For further assistance with I Travel, contact the Travel Office at 208-496-2343.
+For further assistance with I Travel, contact an I Travel Customer Specialist at 208-496-2343.

 Your airfare will be directly billed to your TA.
 You will need to provide your TA and Department Account Number before you choose to purchase your tickets.
 With your car and hotel, you will pay those expenses with your BYU-I Travel Card or your personal Credit Card and then get reimbursed when you return from your travel and reconcile your TA.

-On the confirmation page before you purchase will have a tab called "Company Information," which is where you will need to enter that information.
+On the confirmation page before you purchase will have a tab called "Ta information," which is where you will need to enter that information.

 You can access help anytime by clicking 'HELP' in the top right corner of the page and information specific to that page will be shown.
-Also, 2343, the Travel Office can assist you with your online booking questions.
+Also, at 2343, the I Travel Specialist can assist you with your online booking questions.